codecoll/feedly/README.md

 `return`  | show preview of selected feed item (press again to open it in your browser) `a`  | mark all items in the current feed as read
 `g`  | fetch new items from the server
-`q`  | quit the Feedly buffer and restore window configuration
+`w`  | close item preview window and show only the item list `q`  | quit the Feedly buffer and restore window configuration